dovvnloading/Graphite/README.md

     -   `Ctrl + N`: Create a new Note at the cursor's position.
     -   `Delete`: Delete any selected item (node, frame, note, etc.).

+---
+Known issues: The graph generation is very brittle and not very stable.
+Note: Larger models do handle chart data far better than smaller models, however the system requirements to use the larger models is significantly larger.
+---

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please follow these steps: